CedarGroveStudios/Weather_Chimes/README.rst

 notes to play, each played in sequence after a random delay that ranges from 0.1 to 0.5 seconds.
 This algorithm mimics the observed behavior of the chime striker since it usually moves away from the first struck tube, hitting a few adjacent chime tubes.

+Achieving a realistic pseudo-random chime playback proportional to wind speed involves two factors.
+First, the amplitude (audio volume) of the chime notes is directly proportional to wind speed, varying from 40% to 100% amplitude.
+Next, the delay between clusters of notes is inversely proportional to wind speed; the delay time interval ranges proportionally from 2 seconds to 10 milliseconds.
+A random delay of up to 0.5 second is added to the calculated delay time interval.

 The ``CircuitPython_Chime`` class does the hard work of building a ``synthio`` object with all the overtones and ADSR envelope characteristics of a set of tubular chimes.
 The class contains a collection of selectable musical